Madman (Mike Allred character): Film adaptation

-In 1998, film-maker Robert Rodriguez obtained the film rights to Madman.
+In 1998, filmmaker Robert Rodriguez obtained the film rights to Madman.
 He maintained collaboration with Allred throughout the on-and-off preproduction.
-At the 2006 WonderCon in San Francisco, Allred teased that a script was nearly finished and that they hoped to begin casting and shooting soon.
+In a 2000 interview, Allred mentioned that he had been in contact with Robin Williams for the role of Dr. Flem.
+Remarks from Rodriguez and Allred about finalizing the script and moving to casting and filming were made as late as 2010, though full production on the film never commenced.

 In 2015, Allred indicated on Twitter that the rights to Madman had reverted to him, and in September 2019 has stated that he prefers to focus on comics rather than film or television adaptations for the time being.

 View Askewniverse appearances

 Allred did the artwork for the fictional Bluntman and Chronic comic in the film Chasing Amy (in which he appears in a cameo as himself).
 The pages were collected as part of the film's published screenplay, and Madman can be seen in one panel beneath the light of the "blunt signal."
 In the Chasing Amy DVD commentary, Ben Affleck and Kevin Smith state that in one take the character can be seen reading Madman, and that in more than one take Ben Affleck describes Madman as "a classy book."
 In Smith's Dogma, a Madman action figure can be seen on the shelf of a toy store aisle.